 Does your home warranty cover your HVAC system?

 Generally, most home warranty companies cover HVAC systems.
-There may be some elements of the heating and cooling systems that are not included in your coverage, but that will be outlined in your contract terms and conditions.
+There may be some elements of the heating and cooling systems that are not included in your coverage, but these will be outlined in your contract terms and conditions.

 It’s important to note that with the purchase of a home warranty, you do still bear some responsibility.
 You should maintain your appliances and home systems so any needed repairs aren’t due to negligence.
-You will also have to get in touch with your warranty company when issues arise to coordinate with a contractor and pay a nominal fee at the time of service.
+You will also have to get in touch with your warranty company when issues arise to coordinate with a service provider and pay a nominal fee at the time of service.

 What does a home warranty plan cover on an HVAC system?